yuI4140/Arenas/README.md

 # Ren Memory Allocator

-The Ren Memory Allocator is a simple memory allocation library implemented in C. It provides functions to allocate and manage memory chunks with alignment support.
+The Ren Memory Allocator is a s stb-style library implemented in C. It provides functions to allocate and manage memory chunks with alignment support.

 ## Table of Contents